glouw/blog/_posts/2026-06-23-Quick-ECS-and-IPC.md

     1365:   ret
 ```

-More partial loads, more scalar ops, more register shuffles, more partial writes.
-IPC does not equal performance.
+We see more partial loads, more scalar ops, more register shuffles, more partial writes.
+More instructions might be in flight per cycle,
+but IPC does not equal performance when memory _can be_ streamed and processed for less instructions per cycle.